guillaumebrunerie/Chromiarch-OS/README.md

 Chromiarch OS is a way to have both Chrome OS and Arch Linux running simultaneously on a Samsung Chromebook.
 Chromiarch OS consist of this documentation together with some needed files.
-A video showing the final result will be available soon.
+A video showing the final result will be available some day.

 If you install Chromiarch OS following this guide, your system will look like this:
 When you boot your computer, it will boot Chrome OS normally (except that you will need to